Establishing and operating transparent

 Internal Control Systems

 In accordance with the provisions of Japan’s Companies Act, Toyoda Gosei has formulated a Basic Policy on Establishing Internal Controls.
 Under this policy, we are striving to ensure appropriate operations by establishing internal control systems, which help us deliberate important matters, establish related rules and guidelines, and handle internal audits, compliance and risk management.
 Every year, the Board of Directors checks the status of establishment and operation of internal controls in an ongoing initiative to improve and reinforce them.
-In April 2023, we revised the basic policy with the aim of improving internal controls, including management of subsidiaries.
+In April 2023, we revised the basic policy with the aim of enhancing and operating internal controls, including those for subsidiary management.
+In addition, we established a Regulatory Compliance Office in June 2023 to further reinforce our regulatory compliance framework.

 ■Corporate Governance System